reactive-python/reactpy/docs/source/guides/getting-started/running-idom.rst

 --------------------------

-The first thing you'll need to do if you want to run IDOM in production is choose a server implementation and follow its documentation on how to create and run an application.
-This is the server :ref:`you probably chose <Officially Supported Servers>` when installing IDOM.
+The first thing you'll need to do if you want to run IDOM in production is choose a backend implementation and follow its documentation on how to create and run an application.
+This is the backend :ref:`you probably chose <Native Backends>` when installing IDOM.
 Then you'll need to configure that application with an IDOM view.
-We should the basics how how to run each supported server below, but all implementations will follow a pattern similar to the following:
+We show the basics of how to set up, and then run, each supported backend below, but all implementations will follow a pattern similar to the following:

 .. code-block::

-    from my_chosen_server import Application
+    from my_chosen_backend import Application

     from idom import component, html
-    from idom.server.my_chosen_server import configure
+    from idom.backend.my_chosen_backend import configure

     @component